-Note: In the Convert to Runtime Data Dictionary (ttadv5215m000) session, select the package combination that contains the Project VRC of your current Software Project.
-The session converts domains and tables in all Activities linked to the software project.
-So, the session does not only convert domains in your own Activity VRC, but converts changed domains in activity VRCs of other developers as well.
+Note: In the Convert to Runtime dialog box or the Convert to Runtime Data Dictionary (ttadv5215m000) session, select the package combination that contains the Project VRC of your current Software Project.
+Domains and tables in all Activities linked to the software project are converted.
+Therefore, not only domains in your own Activity VRC are converted, but changed domains in activity VRCs of other developers are also converted.

-Read the session's online help before you start the conversion.
+Read the online help of the dialog box or session before you start the conversion.